AngleProtocol/angle-docs/new-module/vaults/README.md

 ### Isolated positions & debt transfer
 #### Isolated positions
-One interesting charateristic of vaults is that they are isolated meaning that a position of an address in a vault is totally separated from a position of the same address in another vault.
+One interesting charateristic of vaults is that positions are represented by NFTs.
+This makes them isolated and transferrable.
+Additionally, this means that a position of an address in a vault is totally separated from a position of the same address in another vault.

 One vault liquidation has no impact on the others.